Find and fix writing mistakes instantly

 A Conjunctive Adverbs List

 The types of verb modifying words covered previously have names that explain their function or purpose.
-At this point you may wonder, “What is a conjunctive adverbs list?”
+At this point you may wonder, “What is a conjunctive adverb list?”
 Similar to linking words, the words you’ll find on a list of conjunctive adverbs connect two parts of a sentence together.
 In fact, a conjunctive adverbs list contains words that describe a relationship between things.
 For example:

 - Shelly forgot to set her alarm.
 Incidentally, her mom happened to wake Shelly up early.